 You can either loosely wrap with plastic wrap (you can use toothpicks if you don’t want it touching the frosting) or store in an airtight cake container (affiliate link).

 I highly recommend using a cake container because it won’t actually touch your cake and you can store other items on top in the fridge.

 Servings In A 6 Inch Cake

 Serving sizes are subjective, especially if you only want a small bite of cake.
 Generally this 6 inch funfetti cake can be sliced into 4-6 slices, making it about 4-6 servings.

 However, if you slice the cake small enough, you can push for 8 slices, equaling 8 servings.

 Ultimately serving size is up to you depending on how small you cut your slices.

 Funfetti not your thing?
-Here are some more recipes for small 6 inch cakes you can make:
+Here are some more small cake recipes you can make:

-- Small 6 Inch Chocolate Cake – A traditional chocolate cake made with cocoa powder
+- Small Chocolate Cake – A traditional chocolate cake made with cocoa powder

 - Small 6 Inch Red Velvet Cake For Two – A red cocoa cake with cream cheese frosting